Sunday Apr 28th, 12pm - 2:30pm

-Founded in 2002, Home Cooking New York provides intimate and hands-on cooking classes at their Manhattan cooking school as well as private classes in students’ home kitchens.
-Our clients range from absolute beginners to amateur home cooks who want to expand their culinary education.
+Founded in 2002, Home Cooking New York provides intimate and hands-on cooking classes at their cooking school in downtown New York City, as well as private classes in students’ home kitchens.
+Their students range from absolute beginners to amateur home cooks who want to expand their culinary education.

 Meet our instructors: